 I remember reading a few years back (when someone else was putting a FCR on something) that a CV carb was better at dealing with altitude?
 Like riding from sea level up to 8000 feet.
 Is this true?A:

 I would attribute this to the fact that the OEM standard jetting in most CV carbs is borderline lean to start with.
 Start out too lean at sea level, jetting will be pretty close at say 4-5000 feet and only a little on the rich side at 8000 feet.
 Jet your flatslide the same way and you would have similar results.
 I have ridden my DR650 equipped with the TM40 from sea level to over 10,000 feet with no adverse affects.

 Can you explain the differences between the ProCycle jet kit and the DynoJet kit?A:

 We created the ProCycle jet kit because the DynoJet kit left so many questions about the installation.
-Our kit includes much more thorough instructions, the same needle profile as the DynoJet kit, both required drill bits (for removing the mixture screw plug as well as for drilling the slide), an extended mixture screw, new stainless allen head screws for the bowl and cap as well as the necessary jets.
+Our kit includes much more thorough instructions and the same needle profile as the DynoJet kit, a drill bis (for removing the mixture screw plug), an extended mixture screw, new stainless allen head screws for the bowl and cap as well as the necessary jets.
 The jets in our kit use the Mikuni numbering sequence (same as stock) to make changing jets now and later less confusing.
 (The DynoJet jets are numbered on their own scale and it can be very confusing when changing jets.)

 I have read on some forums that the DynoJet installation instructions are not correct, is this true?
 If it is true, what specifically is wrong with the instructions and what should be done?A: